pachyderm/pachyderm/doc/docs/master/deploy-manage/manage/s3gateway/index.md

     Make sure to install and configure the S3 client of your choice as documented [here](configure-s3client.md).

 ## Quick Start
-The S3 gateway presents **each branch from every Pachyderm repository as an S3 bucket**.
+The S3 gateway presents **each branch or commit from every Pachyderm repository as an S3 bucket**.
-Buckets are represented via `branch.repo`.
+Buckets are represented via `branch.repo` or `commit.repo`.

 !!!
 Example
-    The `master.data` bucket corresponds
+    - The `master.data` bucket corresponds to the `master` branch of the repo `data`.
-    to the `master` branch of the repo `data`.
+    - The `cbb95cb85cd7402aa6ceed59317bdbab.data` bucket correspond to the commit `cbb95cb85cd7402aa6ceed59317bdbab` in the repo `data`.

 The following diagram gives a quick overview of the two main aws commands that will let you put data into a repo or retrieve data from it via the S3 gateway.